Child Custody in Louisiana (2026)

 Louisiana recognizes the following custody arrangements:

 • Joint Custody — Both parents share physical and legal custody, with the child spending significant time with each parent.
-Under Louisiana law, joint custody is the preferred arrangement.
+Under Louisiana law, this is the preferred arrangement.
 A joint custody order requires a detailed implementation plan specifying the schedule, decision-making authority, and other particulars.

 • Sole Custody — One parent has exclusive physical and legal custody.
 The other parent typically has visitation rights.
 Courts award sole custody only when joint custody is not in the child’s best interest.